2.5 Online safety: Children exposed to abuse through digital media

 If a child is at immediate risk of harm contact the police.

-Where there is suspected or actual evidence of anyone accessing or creating indecent images of children, concerns about a child being groomed, exposed to pornographic material or contacted by someone inappropriately, via the internet or other ICT tools such as a mobile phone this must be referred to the police and/or children’s social care in line with the Referrals procedure.
+Where there is suspected or actual evidence of anyone accessing or creating indecent images of children, concerns about a child being groomed, exposed to pornographic material or contacted by someone inappropriately, via the internet or other ICT tools such as a mobile phone this must be referred to the police and/or children’s social care in line with the Referrals procedure (taking into account the sexting guidance below).

-Where there are concerns relating to cyberbullying, the setting’s anti-bullying policy should be followed.
-Headteachers have powers to discipline pupils for poor behaviour outside of the school premises which includes online behaviour.
-If there is a criminal element to an incident (such as assault or harassment) the decision may be made to contact police.
+Where there are concerns relating to cyberbullying, the settings anti-bullying policy should be followed.
+Head teachers have powers to discipline pupils for poor behaviour outside of the school premises which includes online behaviour.
+If there is a criminal element to an incident (such as assault or harassment) the decision may be made to contact the police who will deal positively with all reports of criminal activity (whether received from within school / college or from another individual).

-Where a sexting incident has taken place, settings should follow the national guidance ‘Sexting in schools and colleges: Responding to incidents and safeguarding young people’ (for a quick guide see Advice for schools: Responding to & Managing Sexting Incidents).
+Where a sexting (youth produced sexual imagery) incident has taken place, settings should follow the national guidance ‘Sexting in schools and colleges: Responding to incidents and safeguarding young people’ (for a quick guide see Advice for schools: Responding to & Managing Sexting Incidents).

-Suspected online terrorist material can be reported through Report online terrorist material.
-Reports can be made anonymously by members of the public, although practitioners should not do so as they must follow the procedures for professionals.
-Content of concerns can also be reported directly to social media platforms (see Safety features on social networks - UK - Safer Internet Centre).
+Suspected online terrorist material can be reported through Report online terrorist material (See Report online terrorist material - GOV.UK).
+Reports can be made anonymously, although practitioners should not do so as they must follow the procedures for professionals.
+Content of concern can also be reported directly to social media platforms.
+(See Safety features on social networks - UK - Safer Internet Centre).

 Behaviour that is illegal if committed offline is also illegal if committed online.
 If cases involve the criminal use of communication systems (i.e. through the use of mobile phones or the internet) the police will deal with them accordingly.
 Various criminal and civil laws can apply to any misuse of the internet that is seen as harassment, threatening behaviour or cyber-bullying (Protection from Harassment Act 1997, Malicious Communications Act 1988, Section 43 of the Telecommunications Act 1984, Communications Act 2003, Public Order Act 1986).